vadimstasiev/SVG-Mountain-React-Native/readme.md

 # shit I haven't done yet:

-- at marian's branch: convert and try the new svg to see if it works without the overlapp shit
 - add the add notes functionality to the moutain
 - do the notes screens